 “Did you ever live in the Blue Mountains?
 Is it possible that your mother was my father’s mistress?
 I believe I’m that half-sister you met once.
 The woman who gave me these pearl studs came with me and my father on a visit to your house all those years ago.
 Do you remember?”

 His hands seemed to flutter on the table like the wings of an injured bird.
 His eyes began to water.
 He grabbed his drink and gulped noisily.

 “Yes,” he breathed out.
-He raised his voice, and said, “I had hoped your mother would have changed her mind long before he died.
+His voice grew louder, “I had hoped your mother would have changed her mind long before he died.
 When I heard nothing, I knew there was no point making a scene by turning up at the funeral.
 If I had gone to the funeral I would have known who you were tonight.”

 He glanced sideways and saw the reflection of the bar tender, he was leaning across the bar looking at them.

 “My father told me about you a month after my 21st birthday.
 He said, that boy we visited is my son, to Mary Davies.
 He is your half-brother, Liam Souther Davies.
 I am so proud of him, but your mother can never know about him.”

 She sighed.
 “My father and I were pretty close, but it took some time to digest the news.
 I never mentioned anything to my mother.”

 Liam cleared his throat.
 He placed his fists on the edge of the table.

 She went on, “About six months later he stopped making his fortnightly trips to the Blue Mountains.
 I got busy with my career as a musician.
 But I could have made inquiries.
 I am so sorry.”

 Liam felt tears on his cheeks.
 She was rubbing his arm.
 He grappled for the handkerchief in his pocket, and grasping it turned his face to the wall, wiped his eyes and blew his nose.